icesco/icesco.github.io/Projects/resurfer.md

 ReSurfer uses gestures to make any action in the app easier, vote, comment, share and much more.
 In addition to custom gestures ReSurfer takes advantage of the contextual menus offered by iOS 13.
 Do you use an iPad with a trackpad or mouse?
 No problem !
 ReSurfer supports use with an external mouse (available from iOS 13.4).
 Average for everyone
 ReSurfer has been designed to provide an immersive experience, in fact it allows you to view videos, gifs, images, links without having to leave the app.
 It also makes it easy to share any content that is shown within the app, giving you the opportunity to share posts but also media instantly.

+### Try it today

+ReSurfer is available for iPhone and iPad with iOS 13 and it's free, [download](https://apps.apple.com/it/app/resurfer-for-reddit/id1489340046) it on the AppStore!